Pia Maria: Career

 During the promotional pre-parties for Eurovision, Pia Maria received criticism for vocal issues during the live performances of "Halo".
 It was later confirmed that her vocal struggles were due to long COVID, as well as the vocalist's inexperience with in-ear monitors.
 The Austrian delegation hired a vocal coach to work with Pia Maria to prepare for the contest, and the backing track for "Halo" was transposed into a lower key for future pre-parties.

-Following her Eurovision participation, Pia Maria announced the release of her first solo single, titled "I Know U Know", which was released in June.

-On September 23, she announced a new song, "White Noise", which was released on October 7.